-It can be dangerous to give your child too much paracetamol.
-The effects of an overdose may not be obvious, but they can be serious and need treatment.

-If you think you may have given an extra dose of paracetamol by mistake, wait at least 8 hours before giving any more.

-If there is any possibility that your child may have had more than a double dose, or you are not sure, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital straight away.
+- It can be dangerous to give your child too much paracetamol.
+The effects of an overdose may not be obvious, but they can be serious and need treatment. - If you think you may have given an extra dose of paracetamol by mistake, wait at least 8 hours before giving any more. - If there is any possibility that your child may have had more than a double dose, or you are not sure, contact your doctor or or local NHS services (111 England and Scotland; 0845 4647 in Wales) or take your child to hospital straight away.